 HNBC also published videos covering major events in Singapore through various programmes such as globalNEWS and News at 7, along with some event live streaming through globaINEWS LIVE.

 Big names, small projects, yet a rapidly flourishing tree.
-As of 2016, the platform was receiving nearly a thousand unique visitors to the site, with audiences across all major continents.
+As of 2016, the platform got nearly a thousand visitors to the site, with audiences across all major continents.

-The toppling of the growing tree, is not a choice
+The toppling of the tree, not a choice

 On 16th August 2017, HNBC merged with HRSMA Media Publicity Service (HRSMA MPS), the broadcasting wing of a Singapore-based mascot and furry-oriented nonprofit fandom association, the Henrusian Mascot Association (HRSMA, also headed by Pawsry).